microsolidarity/handbook/practice-program/intermediate-program/README.md

-# Intermediate Program
+# Crewing Program

 ### Mar 19th - 28th 2024

-This program is a continuation of the Introductory Practice Program.
+This program is a continuation of the Vibes Practice Program.
 We’ll dive deeper in to the why, what and how around crewing and practicing essential facilitation and leadership skills.
 Where the introductory program was all about experiencing what microsolidarity is about and practicing some basic relational building blocks, this program aims to answer questions like:

 * “How do I create the vibe I experienced at the Practice Program in my own crew?”
 * “I resonate with the theory of microsolidarity but how do I actually apply it?”